NirMalka4/MAPF-IM/README.md

 **Visualize Path**
 ![Visualize Path](./images/visualize.png)
-shows a visual representation of the path taken by an Agent in an environment.
+shows a visual representation of the path taken by an agent in an environment.
 The grid visualizes a pathfinding scenario with different types of terrain represented by specific characters.
 Here's what each character means:
 - **`.` (empty)**: An open and traversable location where the agent can move freely.
 - **`S` (agent)**: The starting position of the agent.